How much do lawyers earn?

 As a newly qualified solicitor in Scotland, you can expect to be paid around £30,000 rising to £38,000, depending on your area of private practice or whether you're working in house.
 This can increase to between £36,000 and £62,000 after three years' experience depending on your area of expertise.

-Along with your geographical location, the area of law you choose to specialise in can have a big impact on your earnings.
+Along with your geographical location, the legal practice area you choose to specialise in can have a big impact on your earnings.

-You'll find the highest salaries in practise areas that deal with high-profile companies on national and international scales, such as commercial, corporate and EU law.
+You'll find the highest salaries in practice areas that deal with high-profile companies on national and international scales, such as commercial, corporate and intellectual property law.

 At the other end of the scale, more personal areas of law are less likely to draw big-figure salaries, as are lawyers working on more local cases in high street firms.
 Personal injury and family lawyers are two types of law that fall into this group.

-However, no matter which specialism you choose, employees in the law sector enjoy some of the highest salaries in the country, with many firms offering bonuses and generous pay rises, as well as benefits such as health insurance, gym memberships and travel subsidies.
+However, no matter which specialism you choose, employees in the law sector enjoy some of the highest salaries in the country, with many firms offering bonuses and generous pay rises, as well as benefits such as pension schemes, discounts, health insurance, gym memberships and travel subsidies.

 And remember, while it's tempting to let salary information dictate your career choices, don't let the figures deter you from pursuing an area of law that you're really passionate about.